arjunvallyath234/VoidFront_v1/README.md

 📌 Overview

 Sci-Fi Drone Warfare is a Unity-based drone combat game developed as part of an Immersive Robotics course project.
-An unknown portal opens above a futuristic city.
+Team members: Arjun Vallyath Anil, Jaime Morales.
+Game story: An unknown portal opens above a futuristic city.
 From it emerge an alien spider robot and dozens of hostile drones.
 The player controls a combat-ready sci-fi drone and must eliminate the swarm and defeat the spider boss to close the invasion.
 This project combines concepts from robotics, control systems, AI, and interactive simulation within a game development framework.

 -----------------------------------------------------------------------------------------------------------------------------------